HSAFoundation/HSAIL-Tools/README.md

 We recommend to use out-of-source CMake build and create separate directory to run CMake.

-To build libHSAIL without libBRIGDwarf (no debug support), specify `-DBUILD_WITH_LIBBRIGDWARF=0` option to CMake.
+To build libHSAIL without BRIG DWARF (no debug support), specify `-DBUILD_WITH_LIBBRIGDWARF=OFF` option to CMake.

-To avoid building HSAILAsm, specify `-DBUILD_HSAILASM=0` option to CMake.
+To avoid building HSAILAsm, specify `-DBUILD_HSAILASM=OFF` option to CMake.

+To avoid building all vendor extensions, specify `-DVENDOR_EXTENSIONS=OFF` option to CMake.

+To avoid building AMD extensions, specify `-DAMD_EXTENSIONS=OFF` option to CMake.

+A set of tests is included and can be run with 'make test' (requires HSAILAsm to be built).

+To enable additional syntax validation tests, specify `-DSYNTAX_VALIDATION_TESTS=ON` option to CMake.

 ### BUILD (Linux)